Defined Benefit plans help high income professionals in a variety of situations greatly reduce their tax bills every year.

 Goal: Anne and her husband earn enough from their university salaries to fund their lifestyle so they would like to protect as much of Anne's freelance income from taxes as possible while also saving for retirement.
 Anne would like to retire at 65.

 Solution: Anne decides to contribute $125,000 per year of her side income to her new Defined Benefit plan.
 This plan will save her roughly $43,000 in taxes each year and allows her to build a $1.7 million nest egg by retirement.

 Background: Dr. David Andrews, 58, is a successful dentist with three employees.
 He earns about $325,000 each year.
 He enjoys his practice and would like to continue working for ten more years before retiring.
 His employees are: Susan, 38, who earns $45,000, Amy, 35, who earns $40,000, and Carla, 26, who earns $35,000.

 Goal: As his practice has grown, David has felt his take-home pay drained by his high tax bill.
 He would like to reduce his tax bill substantially while boosting his retirement savings considerably in the next ten years.
 David values his employees and would like to keep them at his practice.
 He is willing to contribute to retirement plans for them, while still maximizing his contributions to his own plan.

 Solution: David will create a Cash Balance Plan and Safe Harbor 401(k).
-He will contribute $190,000 to his Cash Balance Plan and about $15,000 to the 401(k) for himself.
-For his employees, he will contribute between $3,000 and $4,000 per person to the Safe Harbor 401(k) based on age, salary and years with the practice.
-With this plan in place, David will put 95% of the plan contributions toward his own retirement and will save $87,000 in taxes every year.
-In ten years, he will have accumulated $2.4 million for his retirement.
+He will contribute $170,000 to his Cash Balance Plan and about $25,000 to the 401(k) for himself.
+For his employees, he contributes almost $10,000 total divided between the Cash Balance and the Safe Harbor 401(k) based on age, salary and years with the practice.
+With this plan in place, David will roughly $68,000 in taxes every year.
+In ten years, he will have accumulated $2.6 million for his retirement.